epilz95/mastermind/README.md

 Tests should usually live next to their base files and should be named like: `<myBaseFile>.test.js`.

-To run Jest an check if your tests pass invoke:
+To run Jest and check if your tests pass invoke:

 ```shell
 npm run test
 ```

-This will also generate a coverage folder, containing information about the projects test coverage.
+This will also generate a coverage folder, containing information about the project's test coverage.

-To continuously run Jest and have Jest watch for changes, run:
+To continuously run Jest and have Jest watching for changes, run:

 ```shell
 npm run test:watch